 Reserve Fund - The 2005 Reserve Account is funded from the proceeds of the Series 2005 Bonds in an amount equal to a certain 50 percent of the maximum annual debt service requirement of the 2005 bonds.
 Monies held in the reserve accounts will be used only for the purposes established in the Trust Indenture.

-Bonds
+Capital Improvement Bonds

-R eserve Reserve
+Reserve Reserve

-В Balance Requirement
+Balance Requirement

-Series 2005A Capital Improvement Revenue Bonds \$ 50,011 \$ 50,000
+Series 2005A Capital Improvement Revenue Bonds \$ 50,995 \$ 50,000